 Most women are physically able to breastfeed.
 It is rare for a mother to be physically unable to breastfeed.
 It doesn't matter whether you have very small or large breasts, or if you have inverted nipples.
 Most of the larger breast is made of fat and the milk-producing (mammary) parts are very small.
 Your breast tissue is designed to make enough breast milk for your baby.
 If you have twins, it is usually possible to make enough milk for both babies.

 A few women are advised against breastfeeding.
-This includes women with HIV who may pass HIV to their baby in this way, and women who need to be on medications which could harm their baby via breast milk.
-Some extremely premature babies may need feeding, initially with special formula or donated breast milk, until your milk comes in, although most will do best with your expressed milk, even initially, when there is only a tiny quantity.
+This includes who need to be on medications which could harm their baby via breast milk.
+Some extremely premature babies may initially need feeding with special formula or donated breast milk, until your milk comes in, although most will do best with your expressed milk, even initially when there is only a tiny quantity.

 How do I start breastfeeding?

-There won't be very much milk at first and you may feel it isn't enough; however, your baby doesn't need much, and the first milk (colostrum) is very special.
+There won't be very much milk at first and you may feel it isn't enough.
+However, your baby doesn't need much milk, and the first milk (colostrum) is very special.
 It is rich in nutrients and in substances which protect your baby from infection.
 A newborn baby has a tiny stomach that can hold about a teaspoonful of milk.
-So, even though there is only a small amount of colostrum, it is enough for the baby in the early days, until the milk supply comes in.
-Every single feed of colostrum is valuable for both baby and mother's health.
+So, even though there is only a small amount of colostrum, it is enough for the baby in the early days, until your milk supply comes in.
+Every single feed of colostrum is valuable for both you and your baby's health.

 Some women try breastfeeding and give up after a few feeds because it doesn't come as naturally as they expected.
-We have high expectations of ourselves but, whilst nature gave us the equipment, it takes practice to get it working.
-Give yourself chance - if you want to breastfeed then you will if you persevere.
+We have high expectations of ourselves but it takes practice.
+Give yourself a chance - if you want to breastfeed then you will if you persevere.
 Be kind to yourself and try not to become anxious about it.
 It takes time to become an expert.